Nmap for Pentester: Output Format Scan

 Debugging mode

-Debugging mode is generally used when the verbose mode doesn’t provide enough details about the scan, so it digs deeper into the scanning process.
-The level of debug can be increased by specifying its number.
-Here you get details like the flags [resent in the packets, the time-to-live etc.
+Users generally use debugging mode when verbose mode doesn’t provide enough details about the scan, so it digs deeper into the scanning process.
+You can increase the level of debug by specifying its number.
+Here you get details like the flags present in the packets, the time-to-live, etc.

 nmap -d2 -oN scan.txt 192.168.1.108